-The Company's auditors are Deloitte & Touche LLP who have prepared the Auditors' Report to Shareholders dated March [2], 2011.
+The Company's auditors are Deloitte & Touche LLP who have prepared the Auditors' Report to Shareholders dated February 28, 2012.
 Deloitte & Touche LLP has confirmed that it is independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Alberta.
+To the Company's knowledge, Deloitte & Touche LLP has no registered or beneficial interest, direct or indirect, in any securities or other property of the Company.